CHRIST – PRAYER – SCRIPTURE – COMMUNITY

 …to worship God in song through theologically rich hymns set to beautiful and singable tunes, as well as liturgical music that will take root in our hearts and resonate within us throughout the week

 …to celebrate the Holy Days of the church year in which we commemorate what God has done for us in Christ

 …to have an opportunity to study the Bible and the tenants of our faith

 …to share in conversation and table-fellowship with one another

 …to be equipped to have a lively faith in everyday life and share the love of Christ in the world

-…be a part of a church tradition that is bigger yourself or even our congregation, but one that is connected to Christians around the entire world, and also the saints who have gone before us, and eventually those who will come after us
+…be a part of a church tradition that is bigger than yourself and also our congregation because we are connected to Christians around the entire world, the saints who have gone before us, and eventually those who will come after us

 …then St. Christopher’s Anglican Church is for you!